jmaa46/quiz2/CodeBook.md

    dimension.
 12. I merged both matrices, using cbind() function,  in xsm matrix with dimension (10299,66).
 This is the matrix we were looking for.
 13. In the last point of the assignment, I created a data set using the lapply function, and put the result in xtmen matrix.
 14. I wrote xsm andd xtmen matrices in the workin area.
-I wrote them as "csv files".
+I wrote them as "txt files".